-Hadamard Matrices, Secret Codes and Quantum Teleportation Schemes
+Hadamard Matrices, Secret Codes, Concert Halls and Quantum Teleportation Schemes

 We will start the course with a rigorous introduction to logic and proof writing.
 Various types of proofs will be presented: direct proofs, non-constructive proofs, proofs by contradiction and proofs by induction.
 We will also review some important number theory results, involving prime numbers and modular arithmetic.

 We will then discuss matrix theory.
 In mathematics, a matrix is a rectangular table of numbers arranged in rows and columns.
 Matrices can be added and multiplied, just like numbers.
 However, matrices can also behave very differently from numbers.
 For instance, matrices do not commute when multiplied, meaning that A times B may not equal B times A. We will study matrices and their applications to computer graphics, the ranking of web pages in search engines, and quantum mechanics.

 In the last part of the course we will focus on a special class of matrices called Hadamard matrices.
 These are matrices having n rows and n columns and all entries equal to 1 or -1, such that each two distinct rows agree on exactly half positions (and disagree on the other half).
 It is easy to draw them by representing the 1 entries as white squares, and the -1 entries as a black squares.

 The definition of a Hadamard matrix is deceptively simple, but it is not known for which n’s such matrices exist.
 The famous Hadamard conjecture asserts that for every integer n divisible by 4 there exists a Hadamard matrix of size n, but nobody has managed to prove this 150-year old conjecture.

 We will use our number theory and matrix knowledge to investigate different ways to construct Hadamard matrices.
 We will also present applications to coding theory, acoustics, and quantum teleportation.

 Upon successful completion of this course, a student will be able to: